Traditional Tattoo Artists

 Dating back to ancient times, American traditional tattoos have gathered lots of connotations and themes along the way.

-Tattoo design – specifically American traditional – became much more popularized during the Second World War.
+Tattoo design – specifically American traditional – became much more popularized during WW2.

 America, along with the rest of the world, has never looked back since.